InfTkm/ethereum-lab1/README.md

 :checkered_flag:**Place your three submission documents and modified Metacoin contract in a single directory and zip that directory.
 Name the zip file <your-andrew-id>Lab1.zip.
 Submit this single zip file to Canvas.**

-## Grading rubric for the materials in the submission directory.
+## Grading rubric for the materials in the submission directory

     3 points for completion of Part 2
     0.25 points for correct submission of Part 2